 In the end, it is ease of travel that everybody is after.
 The harder and more thorough you plan, the chance of you having extra unnecessary cost are minimal, freeing up much more for your travel.

 Thailand is a big country.
 There are 32 cities and many more towns and townships, spanning over 500,000km2.
 Unless you have many months to traverse the entire country, plan for a city (or two, maximum) for you to explore.
 Thailand is a country full of culture and color and rushing through the process will make your travel very unfulfilling.

 If you plan on going to popular tourist locations, make sure to check if booking is required – pre-booking can be the difference between entry or otherwise.
-Many places in Thailand, especially if you are planning on temple hopping, do not require bookings; my top tip for those places is definitely to choose a weekday to visit for minimal crowds.
+Many places in Thailand, especially if you are planning on temple hopping (where you can see a lot of Thai good luck symbols), do not require bookings; my top tip for those places is definitely to choose a weekday to visit for minimal crowds.